+What was the collaborative process between you and 9th Wonder like?
 Buckshot: He gave me some hot-ass beats and he gave me a hot-ass environment.
 He made it easy for me to just go in there and do what I do.
 I was conscious of the album needing those changes of concepts and just going, "Stick to topics of what you do and what youre really interested in saying.
 And just stay natural Buck, just stay you.

+You werent looking to do an album at the time the opportunity presented itself?
 I did this album at my lowest point, my lowest resources and I did it at with such a "from the heart aspect.
 You cant, if you will, dictate what it is that you want to blow.
 You gotta have good music and you gotta have a good system after you have good music.

+Why did you start wearing a backpack?
 I did it because I was late to do a show and I couldnt put my book bag nowhere else.
 Thats all we wore around my way.
 Nobody else in hip-hop was doing that because that just wasnt what you do.
 You dont go on stage dressed like youre about to go out, but I was like, "Fuck that.
 Ima go on stage and do my whole show looking like Im about to get the fuck off.
 And for some reason people just thought that shit was cool.
 (Duck Down)